Our knowledge of orthopaedics. Your best health.

 Microsurgery

 • Nerve graft.
-Depending upon the nerve injury, it may be possible to repair a rupture by "splicing" a donor nerve graft from another nerve of the child.
+Depending upon the nerve injury, it may be possible to repair a rupture.
+This is sometimes done by splicing (joining together) the damaged nerve with a nerve graft taken from another part of the child's body.

 • Nerve transfer.
 In some cases, it may be possible to restore some function in the arm by using a nerve from another muscle as a donor.